As your volunteers increase, review your policies, staff and communicationOriginally published: June 2017

 The charity is also planning to launch an online portal at the end of summer 2017, providing a central hub where volunteers can access information, including guidance on volunteer roles, practical tips for supporting older people who have mobility issues and hearing and visual impairments, videos, and recipe and activity ideas for tea parties.

-Cliff says: "The portal will hopefully bring volunteers together to share their experiences and ask for advice from others.
+Rich says: "The portal will hopefully bring volunteers together to share their experiences and ask for advice from others.
 We want volunteers from Scotland to be speaking to volunteers from the Midlands and so on."

 Before going live, the charity is testing the site among its volunteers to make sure they feed into the process and can let staff know if there's any other information that needs including.

-Later in the year, the charity will introduce a second phase to the portal: the hub will be linked directly to the charity's database, allowing people to update their information, access tea party schedules and let group coordinators know when they're able to drive older guests to and from the tea parties.
+Later in 2017, the charity will introduce a second phase to the portal: the hub will be linked directly to the charity's database, allowing people to update their information, access tea party schedules and let group coordinators know when they're able to drive older guests to and from the tea parties.

 For more information on volunteering in your area, visit Contact the Elderly